romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 The `timestamps` function is using `timestamp` internally.
 If `timestamp` is overridden to be parsed into `Date`, so will do `timestamps`.

-`updatedAt` adds a hook to refresh its date on every `update` query, unless you specify the `updatedAt` value explicitly in the update.
+`updatedAt` adds a hook to refresh its date on every `update` query, unless you set `updatedAt` explicitly when updating a record.

 ```ts
 const someTable = db('someTable', (t) => ({